amw-zero/concerning_quality/_posts/2023-01-31-model-based-testing-theory.md

 3. State incompatibility
 4. Expression inability

-We introduced refinement mappings, which are functions from the implementation state to the model state, and which overcome both state incompatibility and avoid action sequences.
+We introduced refinement mappings, which are functions from the implementation state to the model state, and which require that single-transitions in the implementation and model must be equivalent under this mapping.
+This overcomes both state incompatibility and the need for action sequences.
 We showed that by using action-local state we can avoid ever constructing global system state in the test.
 And we showed that if we ever have the inability to express a property about our system, we can always add auxiliary variables which don't affect the system behavior but track additional information that we can use in test assertions.

-What we ended up with is a framework for writing model-based tests that is both efficient and flexible.
+What we ended up with is a framework for writing model-based tests that is both efficient and flexible, and applicable to real-world systems like database-backed web applications.

-The linked papers have plenty of more theoretical background and examples for deeper dives on these topics.
+The linked papers have plenty more theoretical background and examples for deeper dives on these topics.

 # Thanks